-As the project continues and the activities within technical workpackages progress, the technical aspects of the D^2EPC framework will become clearer and more specific.
-Hence, more elaborate details are expected to be delivered in the next versions of this report, with certain aspects to be re-evaluated and refined.
+As the project continues and the activities within technical work packages progress, the technical aspects of the D^2EPC framework will become even clearer and more specific.
+The next and last version of this report will aim to finalize all necessary aspects and yield the complete D^2EPC system architecture.